SamanthaCBajis/SamanthaCBajis.github.io/README.md

 # JavaScript TileMap Generator
-An HTML tilemap game/generator.
+This is an HTML tilemap game/generator.
 Here is the [GitHub Page](https://samanthacbajis.github.io/index.html).
-Refresh see the other tilemaps; you may have to click twice or more as the maps randomly generate.
-To do so either refresh the page or click on the "Tilemap Generator!" header at the top.
+Refresh to see the other tilemaps; you may have to click twice or a few times as the maps randomly generate.
+To do so, either refresh the page or click on the "Tilemap Generator!" header at the top.